conorkelly86/Personal-Info-Masking/README.md

 There are 3 files needed.

 First: The Date Integration file that contains the un-masked personal information.
-Personal-Info.svd
+Personal-Info-Original.svd

 Second: Powershell Script file that took in the first un-masked data file.